kalpeshpatelce/Install-Chocolatey.Server/README.md

 So I googled to find some solution that automize all the above Process.
 ## Solution:
-You have to integrate Ansible with Chocolatey Server will solve the Problem. ii is similar to Install Software in Linux
+You have to Integrate Ansible with Chocolatey Server will solve the Problem. ii is similar to Install Software in Linux